wovo/hwcpp/docs/primer.md

 ```

 The 6 pins are combined into a port_out.
-A port is a (ordered) bundle of pins, and 'out' indicates that the port
+A port is an (ordered) bundle of pins,
-can be used only as output.
+and 'out' indicates that the port can be used only as output.

 ```C++
    hwcpp::kitt< pins, timing::ms< 50 > >();